-A half hour of quiet coaxing achieves nothing.
+A half hour of calm coaxing achieves nothing.
 Sly suggests another way.
 “We carry Merrily down,” he says.
 “She’ll make our case better, I should think, than we can possibly do ourselves.
 We return at nightfall with our cutie, and with a picnic basket of goodies for a fine breakfast.
-Are you up to roughing it a second night?
-I’ll need you in the morning, to carry away as many as I can talk into it.”
+Are you up to roughing it another night?
+I’ll need you first thing in the morning.”

 “I sleep with my puppy again!
 Yay!”
 Dru’s all for it.

 “We’ve failed here, for now.
 What can we achieve elsewhere?
 A good deal, I should think.
-You entertain the rat-lets, and continue to charm Merrily, whilst I compose remarks for the morrow.
+You entertain the rat-lets whilst I compose remarks for the morrow.
 The breakfast, it ain’t for free.
-If they want to indulge, they’ll have to put up with my blather.
+If they want to participate they’ll have to put up with my blather.
 Prepare a nice basket.
 Whatever you extract from the kitchen, make it the best of the best.
 Take a taste of everything, whether you think they’ll appreciate it or not.
 We’ll introduce them to such as they never knew existed.
 Should my words of wisdom not have the desired effect, we may yet recruit through their stomachs.”